cloudfoundry/stratos/docs/developers-guide.md

 To modify the configuration, copy this file to `src/jetstream/config.properties` and edit this file.
 The backend will load its configuration from this file in preference to the default config file, if it exists.
 You can also modify individual configuration settings by setting the corresponding environment variable.

 > **Note** The properties are saved to the database on first run.
 Any subsequent changes require the db to be reset.
-For the default db provider (`sqlite`, see `config.properties` `DATABASE_PROVIDER` value), this can be done by deleting `./outputs/console-database.db`
+For the default sqlite db provider this can be done by deleting `src/jetstream/console-database.db`

 #### Automatically register and connect to an existing endpoint
-To automatically register a Cloud Foundry add the environment variable/config setting below
+To automatically register a Cloud Foundry add the environment variable/config setting below:

-> **Note** On log in the console will also attempt to auto-connect to the cloud foundry using the username/password provided.
+> **Note** On login, Stratos will also attempt to auto-connect to the Cloud Foundry using the username/password provided.

 ```
 AUTO_REG_CF_URL=<api url of cf>